jquery/learn.jquery.com/page/events/introduction-to-custom-events.md

  });
 ```

-This last bit of code is not that exciting, but something important has happened: we’ve moved the behavior of the lightbulb to the lightbulb, and away from the switches and the clapper.
+This last bit of code is not that exciting, but something important has happened: we&apos;ve moved the behavior of the lightbulb to the lightbulb, and away from the switches and the clapper.

-Let’s make our example a little more interesting.
-We’ll add another room to our house, along with a master switch, as shown here:
+Let&apos;s make our example a little more interesting.
+We&apos;ll add another room to our house, along with a master switch, as shown here:

 ```
 <div class="example" markdown="1">